awsdocs/amazon-eks-user-guide/doc_source/create-kubeconfig.md

    kubectl get svc
    ```
 **Note**
 If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your kubectl is not configured for Amazon EKS\.
 For more information, see [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.
+If you receive any other authorization or resource type errors, see [Unauthorized or Access Denied \(`kubectl`\)](troubleshooting.md#unauthorized) in the troubleshooting section\.

    Output: